ranveer5289/sfcc_jwt/README.md

 var token = jwt.sign({ foo: 'bar' }, options);
 ```

-### jwt.verify(token, algorithm, options)
+### jwt.verify(token, options)

 Returns a boolean signifying if the signature is valid or not.

 `token` is the JsonWebToken string

-`algorithm` HS256, RS256 or similar

 `options`:

-* `publicKeyOrSecret` is a string containing either the secret for HMAC algorithms or the public key for RSA.
+* `publicKeyOrSecret` is a string containing either the secret for HMAC algorithms or the public key for RSA or a function which will return an appropriate [JSON Web Key Set](https://auth0.com/docs/tokens/concepts/jwks) for a kid.
+This function should return a modulus & exponential which then will be used to generate a DER format of public key.
 * `ignoreExpiration` is a boolean to skip JWT expiration time verification.
 * `audience` is a string containing JWT audience.
 * `issuer` is a string containing JWT issuer.